typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 Once we have the application containerized and published, and the Kubernetes Service declared for the application's Akka remoting port, we are ready to deploy the application.

-Execute the following command to deploy the application.
+Execute the following command to deploy the application:

 ```bash
 cat << EOF | kubectl create -f -